jamesfacts/frontier-ghost-theme/README.md

 Frontier — A Ghost starter theme with Webpack and Bootstrap
 ======================================================

 **This starter theme is intended as a blank slate for developers working on custom Ghost themes.
-Based on a fork of the lovely [Undefined] (https://github.com/curiositry/undefined-ghost-theme) from [Curiositry](https://github.com/curiositry).
+Based on a fork of the lovely [Undefined](https://github.com/curiositry/undefined-ghost-theme) from [Curiositry](https://github.com/curiositry).
 (Check out their other Ghost themes!)
 I'm also inspired by the excellent [Sage starter theme](https://github.com/roots/sage) for Wordpress.**

 ## Features

 - **Bootstrap 4** ...along with jQuery and Popper.js for full BS4 functionality.

-- **Webpack & BrowserSync**  Check the `build` folder for config, but in a nutshell CSS is run through postcss, js is run through Babel, and fonts and images are moved to the assets folder without any processing.
+- **Webpack 4 & BrowserSync 2**  Check the `build` folder for config, but in a nutshell CSS is run through postcss, js is run through Babel, and fonts and images are moved to the assets folder without any processing.
 Webpack doesn't touch .hbs templates.

 - **Ghost v1 Compatible** Tested in several versions of Ghost ^1.0.0.